A company uses Azure SQL Database to store data for an app. The data includes sensitive information.

 After you answer a question in this section, you will NOT be able to return to it.
 As a result, these questions will not appear in the review screen.

-You need to implement the messaging solution.
+You need to configure authorization.

 Does the solution meet the goal?